 Rick Rackers Auxiliary member volunteers manage Operation School Bell®, Assistance League of Long Beach’s signature philanthropic program.
-Together with Chapter and other auxiliary members, Rick Rackers provides approximately 10,000 free school uniforms and backpacks per year to Long Beach Unified School District students in need, grades K through 12.
+Together with Chapter and other auxiliary members, Rick Rackers provides approximately 10,000 free school uniforms and backpacks per year to underserved Long Beach Unified School District students in grades K through 12.

 The generosity of loyal community donors and corporate partners enable Rick Rackers to serve the youth of Long Beach.
 Support is provided through grants and donations, as well as by gifts in response to an annual direct mail fundraising campaign called Clothe a Child.
 One hundred percent of the funds received are used to purchase uniforms, sweatshirts, socks, under wear and school supplies for students served by Operation School Bell.

 Since 1956 Rick Rackers has recognized one woman in our community each year as our Woman of the Year.
 These women are recognized for their years of dedication to the children of Long Beach and are nominated by members of the community and staff of area charities.
 The Woman of the Year is selected for her unparalleled skills in developing, improving, and strengthening area non-profits that help children.